corda/corda-docs/content/en/docs/cenm/1.3/config-network-parameters.md

   * **className**:
-  Full package class name of the contract to be whitelisted.
+  The full package class name of the contract to be whitelisted.

 * **attachmentIds**: